What is Tay-Sachs disease?

 Although anyone can be a carrier of Tay-Sachs disease, the disease is much more common among people of Ashkenazi (Eastern European) Jewish descent.
 One in every 30 people of Ashkenazi Jewish descent is a carrier.
 Other populations with as many (or more) carriers include French Canadians, Cajuns (from Louisiana) and Old Order Amish in Pennsylvania.
 Some studies state that people of Irish ancestry have a 1 in 50 chance of being a carrier.
 Around 1 in every 300 people who are not of these backgrounds is a carrier for Tay-Sachs.

-What are the symptoms of Tay-Sachs?
+What are the symptoms of Tay-Sachs disease?

 Symptoms of Tay-Sachs usually develop around 3-6 months of age when the child starts to have muscle weakness, low muscle tone, an increased startle response and sudden contractions of large muscles when falling asleep (myoclonic jerks).